Francis of Assisi: Early life

 In order to avoid his father's wrath, Francis hid in a cave near San Damiano for about a month.
-When he returned to town, hungry and dirty, he was dragged home by his father, beaten, bound, and locked in a small storeroom.
-Freed by his mother during Bernardone's absence, Francis returned at once to San Damiano, where he found shelter with the officiating priest, but he was soon cited before the city consuls by his father.
+When he returned to town, hungry and dirty, Francis was dragged home by his father, beaten, bound, and locked in a small storeroom.
+Freed by his mother during Bernardone's absence, Francis returned at once to San Damiano, where he found shelter with the officiating priest, but Francis was soon cited before the city consuls by his father.
 The latter, not content with having recovered the scattered gold from San Damiano, sought also to force his son to forego his inheritance by way of restitution.
 In the midst of legal proceedings before the Bishop of Assisi, Francis renounced his father and his patrimony.
-Some accounts report that he stripped himself naked in token of this renunciation, and the bishop covered him with his own cloak.
+Some accounts report that Francis stripped himself naked in token of this renunciation and the bishop covered him with his own cloak.

 For the next couple of months, Francis wandered as a beggar in the hills behind Assisi.
 He spent some time at a neighbouring monastery working as a scullion.
-He then went to Gubbio, where a friend gave him, as an alms, the cloak, girdle, and staff of a pilgrim.
-Returning to Assisi, he traversed the city begging stones for the restoration of St. Damiano's.
-These he carried to the old chapel, set in place himself, and so at length rebuilt it.
-Over the course of two years, he embraced the life of a penitent, during which he restored several ruined chapels in the countryside around Assisi, among them San Pietro in Spina (in the area of San Petrignano in the valley about a kilometer from Rivotorto, today on private property and once again in ruin); and the Porziuncola, the little chapel of St. Mary of the Angels in the plain just below the town.
-This later became his favorite abode.
-By degrees he took to nursing lepers, in the lazar houses near Assisi.
+Francis then went to Gubbio, where a friend gave him alms, the cloak, girdle and staff of a pilgrim.
+Returning to Assisi, Francis traversed the city, begging stones for the restoration of St. Damiano.
+These he carried to the old chapel, set in place himself, and rebuilt it over time.
+Over the course of two years, Francis embraced the life of a penitent, during which he restored several ruined chapels in the countryside around Assisi, among them San Pietro in Spina (in the area of San Petrignano in the valley about a kilometre from modern Rivotorto, on private property and once again in ruin); and the Porziuncola, the little chapel of St. Mary of the Angels in the plain just below the town.
+This later became Francis' favorite abode.
+By degrees, he took to nursing lepers, in the leper colonies near Assisi.